samiralam/rules-compendium/docs/phb/3-character-classes/paladin.md

 #### Level 20: Holy Nimbus

 As a Bonus Action, you can imbue your Aura of Protection with holy power, granting the benefits below for 10 minutes or until you end them (no action required).
-Once you use this feature, you can’t use it again until you finish a [Long Rest](/sources/dnd/free-rules/rules-glossary#LongRest).
+Once you use this feature, you can't use it again until you finish a [Long Rest](/sources/dnd/free-rules/rules-glossary#LongRest).
 You can also restore your use of it by expending a level 5 spell slot (no action required).

 ***Holy Ward.*** You have [Advantage](/sources/dnd/free-rules/rules-glossary#Advantage) on any saving throw you are forced to make by a Fiend or an Undead.